cskonopka/broadcast-research/README.md

 The *broadcast-research* project is a collection of data-mining programs written in Go meant to collect various forms of data about my personal analog video synthesis catalog spanning from 2015 - present.

 ## Scenario
+When I started to explore analog video synthesis, I dedcided I wanted to archive all of my work in managable way for my future self and for potential ML projects.
+As the videos piled up,

 ## Programs